Agenore Incrocci

-Biography
+Early life

 Incrocci was born in Brescia, into a family including several actors, such as his sister Zoe, and spent his youth moving with them to numerous places of Italy.

+Career

 His first work in the cinema world was a dubber for Mario Monicelli's first movie, I ragazzi della Via Paal (1935).
 Subsequently, he worked for a radio, and in the meantime he started writing comic scripts.
 He also studied law, but without graduating.

 He spent the first four years of World War II in France, as a prisoner of the French Army first and, later, of the Wehrmacht.
 He managed to escape, however, and fought for a year with the United States Army.
 Back from the front, he worked again in the radio and for wrote for theatre and humour magazine.

 In wrote his first screenplay for I due orfanelli, directed by Mario Mattoli.
 In 1949 started his famous collaboration with Furio Scarpelli, as the duo Age & Scarpelli.

 Together with Scarpelli, he worked on a total of 120 Italian movies.
 These include some of the most famous of all, such as Sergio Leone's The Good, the Bad and the Ugly, Mario Monicelli's I soliti ignoti and many Totò movies.
 He also worked on some scripts on his own, such as that of Pietro Germi's Divorzio all'italiana.

 As an actor, he took part to La terrazza by Ettore Scola (screenplay by Age & Scarpelli, of course) and Ecce Bombo by Nanni Moretti.

+Death

 He died in Rome in 2005.